alexlobera/leanjs_OLD_NX/src/pages/blog/must-know-javascript-for-react-developers.md

 When used with destructuring, the rest operator will scope up the rest of the values.
 The rest operator must of course always be used last, otherwise we could simply assign the values.

-Here’s an example of how we commonly use the rest operator in react along with some destructuring in the parameters:
+Here’s an example of how we commonly use the rest operator in React along with some destructuring in the parameters:

 ![example of a react component with parameter destructuring and rest operator for props](https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fes6%2Fimage_11.png?alt=media)